ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

   - Is Charles M. Pine, co-owner of E. H. Mills & Co. in Corfu, related to Edward's wife Mary Ann, whose maiden name is Pine?
   - Photo of anyone in Mills family, the stores, the homes, but in particular, a photo of Emily and her store in Brookton, M. E. Mills.
   - Charles Personius Mills?
-  - who is the Mrs. Woodworth who Emily paid to attend Edward's funeral?
+  - Who is the Mrs. Woodworth who Emily paid to attend Edward's funeral?
+  - More information is needed about Emily's involvement in the Ladies Aid Society and Red Cross.

 Horace's Death:
   - Presumably why the family moved *away from* Corfu?